malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ### Spinodal temperature

+In @sec:supercooled_liquids it was discussed that a liquid can exist as a metastable state below the melting point.
+The same is also true of the crystal above the melting point.
+At some temperature above the melting point, the crystal is no longer metastable, spontaneously melting to form the liquid.
+The temperature at which this spontaneous melting occurs is known as the spinodal temperature.
+When a crystal is surrounded by liquid above the melting point, melting will occur at the liquid--crystal interface.
+This interfacial melting is explained by the Wilson-Frenkel theory of crystal growth.
+It is when the melting is not only occurring at the interface, at many points within the crystal itself that the temperature is above the spinodal.

 All the theories described in @sec:crystal_growth_theories make the assumption that the melting and growth is occurring at a well defined interface.
-There is an alternative method of growth, where the crystal spontaneously melts, which has been known as the Homogeneous Nucleation Catastrophe. [@Lu] This spontaneous melting can be described as a spinodal point and defines the upper limit for which interfacial melting can occur.
+There is an alternative method of melting, which takes place spontaneously which has been known as the Homogeneous Nucleation Catastrophe. [@Lu1998] This onset of this spontaneous melting occurs at the spinodal point defining an upper limit for which interfacial melting can occur.
-The spinodal point can also exist as a lower temperature bound [@Cavagna2009] with spontaneous crystallisation at many locations, however that is beyond the reach of our current simulations.
+The spinodal point can also exist as a lower temperature bound [@Cavagna2009] with spontaneous crystallisation at many points within the liquid.
+The spinodal point for crystallisation within the liquid is beyond the reach of our current simulations and so is not studied here.

 <div id="fig:spinodal" class="subfigures">